Lick Observatory Telescopes Index

 Mt.
 Hamilton is less light-polluted than many observatories, thanks to the city of San Jose.
 San Jose employs low-pressure sodium vapor streetlights which "pollute" only one small area of the spectrum.
 However, the night sky over Mt.
 Hamilton is even more "dark" (without interference) in the IR range.

-Many astronomical processes create IR radiation that can be observed and analyzed.
+Composite Image Many astronomical processes create IR radiation that can be observed and analyzed.
 Examples include star formation, forming and colliding galaxies, novae and supernovae, and the event horizons of black holes.
-These processes are now being studied and quantified.
-Astronomers are able to quantify IR radiation from around "room temperature" to several thousand degrees above absolute zero.
+Astronomers can quantify IR radiation from around "room temperature" to several thousand degrees above absolute zero.

 IR radiation also penetrates cosmic dust clouds more easily than visible light.
-This makes IR observation superior to visible light observation if the process itself is dusty, such as star formation.
+This makes IR observation superior to visible light observation if the process itself is dusty, such as star formation The image to the left reveals a dense cluster of young stars (reddish region in center) which is obscured at visible wavelengths by the nebula's dark central dust lane.
+(NGC 2024 image courtesy Ian McLean and UCLA IR Lab.)
 IR observation is also practical for observing remote objects when there are cosmic dust clouds between the object observed and the observer.

 Telescope home | first telescope ->